sybrew/the-seo-framework/readme.txt

 TODO with changes set to the sitemap, test whether plugins Polylang/WPML still work as intended -> Have their languages been initialized?
 	-> Also test other translation plugins.

-TODO <font> tag element is deprecated.
-So is the meme.

 TODO use 0==strcasecmp() instead of strtolower==strtolower?
 It might be slower... or faster.
 Test?
 	Use strncmp for the first X chars?
 Do we use this here?
 Only in TSFEM, no?